MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/vstudio-win10/live-develop-creators-title-vstudio.md

 To sign-in to your development sandbox, you must provision a regular Microsoft Account (MSA) for access to your sandbox.
 This provides improved security for your titles in development, as well as some other benefits.

-To learn more about test accounts and how to create one, see [Authorize Xbox Live Accounts for Testing in your environment](../../../setup-partner-center/legacy/authorize-xbox-live-accounts.md).
+To learn more about test accounts and how to create one, see [Authorizing test accounts, for Creators](../../../setup-partner-center/legacy/live-authorize-xbox-live-accounts.md).

 ## Visual Studio Project Setup